Holmer Lake Primary School

 What training do staff have in relation to the needs of pupils at Holmer Lake Primary School?

 Within the school we have a culture of sharing good practise and expertise; this enables us to ensure our staff have as much knowledge as possible.
 SEND issues form part of training for all teachers and teaching assistants.
-This may be led by the SENCO or an outside agency coming into school.
-Newly Qualified Teachers have particular support from their mentor and the SENCO.
+This may be led by the SENDCO or an outside agency coming into school.
+Newly Qualified Teachers have particular support from their mentor and the SENDCO.

-Over the year the SENCO has attended Network, Complex Needs meetings and Local Authority conference along with the Governor for SEND, to gain up to date information on Government and Local Authority policy and the Complex Needs Conference.
-The SENCO has also established reciprocal links with Southall School.
+Over the year the SENDCO has attended Network, and Local Authority conference along with the Governor for SEND, to gain up to date information on Government and Local Authority policy and the Complex Needs Conference.
+The SENDCO has also established reciprocal links with Southall School.

 - Dyslexia and Specific learning difficulties